 The Bear Grylls Adventure website is also the best place to book if you’re a Merlin Annual Passholder or booking as part of a group.
 Here you’ll be able to guarantee you get the allocated discount for yourself or the rest of your party.

-If you’re visiting the Bear Grylls as an individual(s) then consider booking via a third party website and saving some money.
-For example, the Bear Grylls Adventure is available on the Buy A Gift website, and I found a discount code through Google which managed to save me £13.50 on the experience.
+If you’re visiting the Bear Grylls as an individual(s) then consider booking via a third-party website and saving some money.
+For example, the Bear Grylls Adventure is available on the Buy A Gift website.

 Students with an NUS discount code also get 15% off when booking through the NUS website.
 If you’re not currently a student check out this article on how to get a student discount card without being a student.